Lead in Drinking Water

 How Lead Gets in the Water

-Water leaving the treatment plant and traveling through water mains is almost always free of lead.
-However, lead is sometimes present in lateral pipes connecting older homes to the water system, or in fixtures and home plumbing.
-Studies have shown that most lead in drinking water is the result of the corrosive action of water on home plumbing, and homes of a certain age are most susceptible.
-South Fork Water Board adjusts the water's chemistry at the treatment plant to minimize the possibility of lead dissolving into the water, but there are additional steps you can take at home.
+The water leaving the treatment plant and the water in the City's distribution system and reservoirs is almost always free of lead.
+However, lead is sometimes present in customer service lines (the lateral pipes connecting older homes to the water system), or in pipes and fixtures inside your home.
+Studies have shown that most lead in drinking water is the result of the corrosive action of water on home plumbing components.
+Older homes, built before 1986 are most susceptible.
+The water chemistry of Oregon City's water is adjusted at the treatment plant to make it less corrosive and minimize the possibility of lead dissolving into the water from pipes and fixtures in your home.
 Sources of lead in home plumbing and fixtures include:

 • Copper Pipe with Lead Solder